abraunegg/onedrive/docs/usage.md

 There are two modes of operation when using the client:
 1. Standalone sync mode that performs a single sync action against Microsoft OneDrive.
 2. Ongoing sync mode that continuously syncs your data with Microsoft OneDrive.

+> [!ITIP]
+> To understand further the client operational modes and how the client operates, please review the [client architecture](client-architecture.md) documentation.

 > [!IMPORTANT]
 > The default setting for the OneDrive Client on Linux will sync all data from your Microsoft OneDrive account to your local device.
 To avoid this and select specific items for synchronisation, you should explore setting up 'Client Side Filtering' rules.
 This will help you manage and specify what exactly gets synced with your Microsoft OneDrive account.